richardjharris/deemo-song-list/README.md

 ## TODO LIST

+* Improve janky scrolling.

+* There are probably still performance issues (re-rendering)

 * Use CSS for difficulty score highlighting, so React doesn't need to rebuild anything.
-Cache SongRow.
-Use the two-argument form of React.memo so we only rebuild when song name changes, or showNoteCounts changes.

-* Get AutoSizer to work, perhaps

 * Slider may be better as two dropdowns.